Sign on the dotted line.

 As what occurs during every season, players move on – via graduation or perhaps leaving a year early for the NFL.
-In a Big Ten conference that is desperately fighting for respect in a game that continues to push towards a Sunbelt-like phenomenon, it’s important to reload – and here’s a few ways in which the Big Ten has reloaded and added significant depth (where needed the most) heading into the 2010 season.
+In a Big Ten conference that is desperately fighting for respect in a game that continues to push towards a Sunbelt-like phenomenon, it’s important to reload – and here are a few ways in which the Big Ten has reloaded and added significant depth following a productive National Signing Day.

-Five Ways the Big Ten’s Elite Schools Reloaded on National Signing Day
+National Signing Day: Five Ways the Big Ten’s Elite Schools Reloaded

 Penn State: Defensive Front Seven

 The Nittany Lions suffered significant losses from last year’s talented defense, including the entire starting linebacker trio of Navorro Bowman, Sean Lee and Josh Hull.
 On top of that, Jared Odrick graduated and will likely be a first-round draft pick in the NFL.
 Others such as Jerome Hayes have also moved on.